 Ryan joined Watsi on February 14th, 2017.
-Five years ago, Ryan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ryan's most recent donation supported Kolongo, a hardworking student from Tanzania, to fund corrective surgery so that he can walk easily.
+Six years ago, Ryan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ryan's most recent donation supported Emmanuel, a future doctor from Haiti, to fund cardiac surgery.